Dubai - The Burj Khalifa

 Outriggers are rigid horizontal structures designed to improve a buildings overturning stiffness and strength.
 They connect the building core or spine to distant columns at the perimeter.
 In tall buildings they improved its lateral stiffness and lateral load resistance capacity.

-creep and shrinkage on the individual elements which compose the structure.
+The wall thicknesses and column sizes were fine-tuned to reduce the effect of creep and shrinkage on the individual elements which compose the structure.
 To reduce the effects of differential column shortening, due to creep, between the perimeter columns and interior walls, the perimeter columns were sized such that the self-weight gravity stress on the perimeter matched the stress on the interior corridor walls.

 Creep and shrinkage are two different concepts, but both can contribute to weakening a structure.
 Shrinkage in concrete occurs due to evaporation of water and bleeding.
 What that means is that the concrete is not cured properly.
 So the water in the concrete has evaporated too fast resulting in a reduction in the volume of the concrete, resulting in cracking.
 Creep is a type of permanent deformation occurring due to sustained loading (mechanical stress), which can be just the self-weight of the structure.